bookRa/keisaku/README.md

 ## Step 3 - Work with the Data in your new Data Lake using a Data Platform of your choice.

 7. I've personally chosen [DataBricks](https://databricks.com/) to [mount S3 Bucket](https://docs.databricks.com/data/data-sources/aws/amazon-s3.html#mount-a-bucket-using-an-aws-instance-profile&language-python) and begin exploring my data.
 However I'm not an expert in the whole platform ecosystem.
 There may be a better option for price and ease-of-use considerations.
-Or, of course, you can start writing Jupyter notebooks locally to explore your data!
+Or, of course, you can start writing Jupyter notebooks locally to explore your data.

+## Step 4 - 🧘🏻‍♂️
+8. Collect more data.
+9. Stay tuned for updates here.
+And share with me your updates!